sandy-tasks/Hotel-Booking-Demand-Analysis/visualizations/README.md

 Interactive Tooltips: Added custom hover-over details to provide deeper context without cluttering the screen.

 Refined Layout: Hidden technical "ingredient" sheets to present a polished, single-page professional report.

 🚀 How to Use
-To open the .twbx file locally, download it from this directory and open it using Tableau Desktop or the free Tableau Reader.
-Alternatively, use the Live Dashboard link above for the full interactive experience.
-Refined Layout: Hidden technical "ingredient" sheets to present a polished, single-page professional report.

-🚀 How to Use